dondomingoo/GoTorz/README.md

 ## 📄 System Description

-GoTorz is a travel booking and management platform that allows users to **create**, **search**, and **book** travel packages.
+GoTorz is a travel booking and management platform that allows users to **create**, **search**, and **book** travel packages, depending on their role.
 It features role-based access with Admin, Sales Representative, and Regular User accounts.
 The system integrates with external APIs for real-time flight and hotel data, enabling users to plan their trips efficiently.

 Key features include:
 - **User authentication** and **role-based access** (Admin, Sales Rep, User)